Bodybuilding supplement: Prohormones

 An androgen prohormone, or proandrogen, is a prohormone (or prodrug) of an anabolic-androgenic steroid (AAS).
 They can be prohormones of testosterone or of synthetic AAS, for example, nandrolone (19-nortestosterone).
 Dehydroepiandrosterone (DHEA), DHEA sulfate (DHEA-S), and androstenedione may all be considered proandrogens of testosterone.

+Since 2005, the use of steroid precursors (prohormones) has been illegal in the U.S.

 Creatine

-Creatine is an organic acid naturally occurring in the body that supplies energy to muscle cells for short bursts of energy (as required in lifting weights) via creatine phosphate replenishment of ATP.
+Creatine is an organic acid naturally occurring in the body (and in red meats) that supplies energy to muscle cells for short bursts of energy (as required in lifting weights) via creatine phosphate replenishment of ATP.
 Scientific studies have shown that creatine supplementation can increase the consumer's strength, energy during performance, muscle mass, and recovery times after exercise.
-In addition, recent studies have also shown that creatine improves brain function. and reduces mental fatigue.
+In addition, recent studies have also shown that creatine improves brain function and reduces mental fatigue.

 Some studies have suggested that consumption of creatine with protein and carbohydrates can have a greater effect than creatine combined with either protein or carbohydrates alone.

 While generally considered safe, long-term or excessive consumption of creatine may have an adverse effect on the kidneys, liver, or heart and should be avoided if any pre-existing conditions affecting these organs exist.